As a professional photographer, my clients often ask for advice on how to prepare for a session.

 Tip #3 – Make-up

-Great looking makeup is also a key component to a great image.
-What kind of makeup you use is just as important as how it is applied.
-Makeup becomes very important if you are prone to oily skin and when looking at skin pores.
-Blemishes can easily be removed in Photoshop but poorly applied makeup, too much foundation/powder, or large oily patches can be hard to address in a natural looking way.
+Great looking makeup is also a top component to a great image.
+What kind of makeup you use is also just as important as how it is applied.

 If your doing your own makeup here are some tips to consider.